LestherSK/attiny85-external-interrupt/README.md

 # General

-Basic ATTiny85 firmware to wake MCU up from sleep via external interrupt based on photocell + MOSFET setup.
+Basic ATTiny85 firmware to wake MCU up from sleep via external interrupt based on photocell + MOSFET setup (see `docs/` folder for the sketch).

 Project template is generated with the following command: